txoof/epd_display/README.md

 ## Requirements

 ### Required Hardware
-* Raspberry Pi 4B
+* Raspberry Pi 4B, Pi3
-    - A Pi3 and possibly a Pi Zero are likely sufficient, but are untested at this time (Nov 2020)
+    - A Pi Zero is likely sufficient, but is untested at this time (Nov 2020)
 * [WaveShare EPD SPI-only Screen](https://www.waveshare.com/product/displays/e-paper.htm) with PiHat
     - see the full list of currently [supported screens](#supportedScreens)
     - UART, SPI/USB/I80 screens are **not supported** as there is no python library for diving these boards